AditWongsaroj/leet-code-problems/1-twoSum/readme.md

+# twoSum

-Return the two indicies that sum to target, only one correct pair in array.
+Return the two indicies from int array that sum to target; only one correct pair in array.